-Pursuant to an Intergovernmental Agreement with the Department of Education, and a contract with a Third Party Administrator, AHCCCSA reimburses participating school districts for specifically identified Medicaid services when provided to Medicaid eligible children who are included under the Individuals with Disabilities Education Act (IDEA).
+Pursuant to an Intergovernmental Agreement with the Department of Education, and a contract with a Third Party Administrator, AHCCCS reimburses participating school districts for specifically identified Medicaid services when provided to Medicaid eligible children who are included under the Individuals with Disabilities Education Act (IDEA).
 The Medicaid services must be identified in the member's Individual Education Plan (IEP) as medically necessary for the child to obtain a public school education.

 MSBC services are provided in a school setting or other approved setting specifically to allow children to receive a public school education.
 They do not replace medically necessary services provided outside the school setting or other MSBC approved alternative setting.
 Currently, services include audiology, therapies (OT, PT and speech/language); behavioral health evaluation and counseling; nursing and attendant care; and specialized transportation.
-The Contractor's evaluations and determinations, about whether services are medically necessary, should be made independent of the fact that the child is receiving MSBC services.
+The Contractor's evaluations and determinations of medical necessity shall be made independent of the fact that the child is receiving MSBC services.

-Contractors and their providers must coordinate with schools and school districts that provide MSBC services to the Contractor's enrolled members.
+The Contractor and its providers must coordinate with schools and school districts that provide MSBC services to the Contractor's enrolled members.
 Services should not be duplicative.
-Contractor case managers, working with special needs children, should coordinate with school or school district case managers/special education teachers, working with these members.
-Transfer of member medical information and progress toward treatment goals between the Contractor and the member's school or school district is required and should be used to enhance the services provided to members.
+Contractor case managers, working with special needs children, should coordinate with the appropriate school staff working with these members.
+Transfer of member medical information and progress toward treatment goals between the Contractor and the member's school or school district is required as appropriate and should be used to enhance the services provided to members.